-MTH 088 - Pre-algebra Part I
+MTH 088 - Prealgebra Part I

-Pre-algebra Part I includes a review of basic arithmetic skills while introducing algebra concepts.
-Topics include operations with whole numbers, integers, signed fractions, and mixed numbers, solving equations, and problem solving.
+Prealgebra Part I includes a review of basic arithmetic skills while introducing algebra concepts.
+Topics include operations with whole numbers, integers, signed fractions and mixed numbers, solving equations, and problem solving.
 No calculators will be used through the entire module.
 Study skills will be incorporated throughout the course.
+This course uses online homework.
 Placement into MTH 088 is according to placement test scores or on a voluntary basis.

-degree, nor does it transfer.
+Credit earned does not count toward any degree, nor does it transfer.
 Prerequisite: Appropriate math placement score.
-Credit: 2 semester hours